Salespeople are perpetually busy throughout the year, as they strive to find their next customer and hit their quotas.

 - Set an agenda with actionable tips that can be implemented on Monday morning.

 These four areas of focus have helped make our events one that our sales team looks forward to all year long — and gives them a boost of energy which they carry throughout the following year.

 1. Identify the Specific Goals of the Sales Kickoff.

 Before we pick a theme or discuss any of the other fun components, we think about the goals and outcomes we want to get out of the gathering.
 How do we achieve these goals?
 And how do we measure them?

 Our objectives always fall into three buckets: bonding and morale-boosting; improving our sales team’s knowledge of our product and space, and improving soft sales skills.

 We make sure the event is not three days of product training.

-Bryerton offers this example from our 2017 event.
-“Selling to Marketers” was the focus of the event.
+Bryerton offers this example from our 2017 event in which, “Selling to Marketers,” was the focus.
 As marketing departments handle an increasing percentage of a company’s budget, one of our sales goals was to sell more to marketing buyers.
-Following the event, we had a higher win rate and a higher deal size for marketing buyers.
+Afterward, we had a higher win rate and a higher deal size for marketing buyers.
 The SKO played a major role in that result.

 While our event is obviously sales-focused, we invite other departments for at least part of the 2- to 3-day weekend.
 Marketing, customer success, operations, and learning & development all play an important role in the SKO.
 For this example, the marketing team had a larger role as we discussed tactics to improve our ability to sell to a marketing audience.

-Culture is incredibly important at our company.
-Sales kickoffs provide the opportunity to reward your team with a fun experience — while also educating them and providing them with tools for success.
+Culture is incredibly important in our company.
+Sales kickoffs provide the opportunity to reward your team with a fun experience, while also educating them and providing them with tools for success.
 That means no boardrooms and button-up events.